Gosti-Network/Gosti-Pages/index.md

 Using our open source tools, creators can create and manage their own private DataLayer data store of products locally on their own system.
 This data is hashed and put on the blockchain.
 Using that publicly available hash, anyone can verify that data they have is authentic, while keeping the data private.
 Creators can be shared their product updates with trusted marketplaces to help distribute updates to everyone who owns a copy of their product.
 This private data includes torrent files and passwords to decrypt their content, which stay private between the creator, trusted marketplaces, and customers who have purchased the content.

 Using this system simplifies publishing greatly because marketplaces do not have to care where their data came from, only that it is legitimate.
 User authentication is not necessary.
 When a marketplace receives an update for a product, or a request to list a new product, they only need to check that the hash of the data matches the hash on the blockchain to know that the update is legitimate.

+## Understanding Verifiable Credentials

+Verifiable credentials are a feature that is in the development pipeline of the Chia blockchain.
+It is not something that exists currently, but they are very important for Spriggan long term.

 # Support Spriggan